pratyakshm/WinRice/README.md

 ## How to run:
 1. Read the full documentation properly before proceeding.
 2. Download the latest release from the [Releases page](https://github.com/pratyakshm/CleanWin/releases), unzip it and run what you want between CLI/GUI (ignore SmartScreen errors, they exist because the executables aren't signed).

+## Wiki:
+[Visit the Wiki](https://github.com/pratyakshm/CleanWin/wiki) to read the full documentation.

 ## List of tasks:
 This section contains the list of tasks that CleanWin performs.
 They're grouped in the following categories (sorted by alphabetical order):
 <details>